samtools/tabix/README.md

 ## Output
 The output file contains all of the mapped reads in the input bam file.
 Both of the mates must be mapped.
 No additional filtering is performed.
+Every line of the bam file that meets the criterion of an 'upper triangle' (mate1 < mate2) is added nonredundantly to the output pairs file.
-The output file is a Uc (upper-triangle, chromosome-block-sorted) pairs file, with the following columns.
+The output file is an upper-triangular, chromosome-pair-block-sorted, pairs file, with the following columns.
 ```
 readID chr1 pos1 chr2 pos2 strand1 strand2
 ```